haimehen-crypted/haimehen-crypted/README.md

 - 👀 I’m interested in ... undoing unspent/stuck crypto transactions
 - 🌱 I’m currently learning ...the basics
 - 💞️ I’m looking to collaborate on ... platform construction
-- 📫 How to reach me ... tellepathy or online
+- 📫 How to reach me ...
+PHONE or GITHUB
 - 😄 Pronouns: ...
 God
 - ⚡ Fun fact: ... im willing to pay for help!